 Remember, your customers are probably scared, stressed, and suspicious of roofing contractors on the scene immediately following a storm.
 More than a few unscrupulous or illegitimate contractors have taken advantage of unsuspecting clients in these situations.
 Storm restoration can generate solid revenues for your business, but remember that homes and lives have been destabilized.
 Showing real concern for your potential customers makes a huge difference.

 Be more than just nice, however.
-Be patient, and walk through the process of restoring the roof and dealing with the insurance claims carefully.
+Be patient with roof restoration clients.
+Walk them through the process of restoring the roof and dealing with the insurance claims carefully.
 Answer any questions your client might have, and be sure they know you’re licensed and insured if your state requires it.

 Work With Adjusters